mikaelri/ot-harjoitusty-/quiz-app/documentation/user_manual.md

 ```

 ## Starting the application
-Before starting the application do the following:
+Before starting the application do the following inside the **quiz-app** folder:

-1. Install the dependencies and requirements with command
+1. Install the dependencies and requirements with command:
 ```
 poetry install
 ```

-2. Create the database and initialize the questions for the quiz with command
+2. Create the database and initialize the questions for the quiz with command:
 ```
 poetry run invoke create
 ```

-3. You can now start the application with command
+3. You can now start the application with command:
 ```
 poetry run invoke start
 ```